The Arithmetic Singleton Bound on the Hamming Distances of Simple-rooted Constacyclic Codes over Finite Fields

 Let $m$ be a positive integer, and $\lambda$ be a nonzero element in $\mathbb{F}_{q}$.
 Let

 be a $\lambda$-constacyclic code of length $m$ over $\mathbb{F}_{q}$, with the generator polynomial $f(X)$.
 We say that $\mathcal{C}$ is an irreducible constacyclic code if $f(X)$ is irreducible.
-In this case, we concentrate on this case.
-We compute explicitly the arithmetic Singleton bound for $\mathcal{C}$, and compare it with the classical Singleton bound.
+In this subsection we concentrate on this case.
+We derive an explicit formula for the arithmetic Singleton bound of $\mathcal{C}$, and compare it with the classical Singleton bound.
 In particular, we show that the arithmetic Singleton bound for $\mathcal{C}$ is completely determined by $q$ and the order of $f(X)$.

 Assume that $n$ is the order of $f(X)$, with the factorization into prime powers given by